 Clay soils are hard to dig but retain moisture better than sandy soil, clay is also rich in the nutrients plants need to grow, holding calcium, potassium, and magnesium.
-Improving not replacing is the best and cheapest option.
+Improving the soil to make it easier to dig is a better and cheapest option than replacing it.

 What is clay soil?

 What are the problems associated with having clay soil in a garden.

 How can I improve and break up clay soil?